billymonks/itch-scraper/README.md

 # itch.io Scraper

-A lightweight web app that archives public projects from any itch.io creator — metadata, cover art, and screenshots — into a downloadable ZIP.
+A lightweight web app that archives public projects from any itch.io creator, including metadata, cover art, and screenshots, into a downloadable ZIP.

 ## Quick Start (Docker)